FAQ

 How can I participate?

-Consider attending an RIR meeting; NRO NC members will be presenting information about ICP-2 at various RIR events throughout the year.
+Consider attending an RIR meeting or RIR webinars; NRO NC members will be presenting information about ICP-2 at various RIR events throughout the year.
 All further opportunities for community feedback will be published by the RIRs and NRO, so we recommend subscribing to the mailing lists in your region to stay informed.

 How can the AFRINIC community participate in this process, given there are currently no representatives from the region on the NRO NC?

 Although AFRINIC currently does not have representatives on the NRO NC/ASO AC, the monthly ASO AC calls are open to all observers.
 Anyone interested in following the NRO NC’s work can join the calls as an observer.
-Further, AFRINIC staff are also invited to participate on equal footing along with staff from other RIRs.
-The questionnaire on the proposed principles to update ICP-2 was open to participants from AFRINIC on par with other RIR communities, and similar accommodations will be made for upcoming steps in the process.
+Further, AFRINIC staff are also invited to attend these calls on equal footing along with staff from other RIRs.

 In 2024, representatives from the NRO NC presented an update on the work being done at the Africa Internet Summit.
 We will try to find a suitable opportunity to engage with the AFRINIC community at an in-person event if possible.
 Webinars or online sessions will also be organised specifically for the AFRINIC community.